-E-Reserves is an electronic reserves software program that enables students to access linked journal articles from the Library’s subscription databases, scanned book chapters and journal articles, and other materials that faculty may place on the Course Reserves Collection as required course readings.
+E-Reserves is an electronic reserves software program that enables students to access copies of library-owned scanned book chapters and journal articles that are not available online through other means, and other materials that faculty may place on the Course Reserves Collection as required course readings.

 Access to E-Reserves is restricted, on a course by course basis, to currently enrolled Hunter College students.
 To ensure compliance with current copyright restrictions, students may be asked to provide a password to enter the E-Reserves course page for their course(s).
 These passwords will be provided to students by their professors at the beginning of the semester.